Building Change of Use

 To determine if the building is a change of use, refer to Sections 5, 6 and Schedule 2 of Building Regulations 2005 (Specified Systems, Change the Use, and Earthquake-prone Buildings) for use of all or parts of the building, on the New Zealand Legislation website.

-Further guidance: MBIE guide or Council Building Services guide (PDF)
+For further guidance, see our Council Building Services guide (PDF)